Great Grey Owl - Strix nebulosa

 possible nest sites and attracts its mate with calls.
 Several sites are inspected before

 she chooses the nest site.
-The Great Gray Owl nests primarily in stick nests made by
+The Great Grey Owl nests primarily in stick nests made by

 hawks, ravens, or crows, in the hollowed out top of large-diameter snags, or on the top of